MoniLadyGurumi/AidanBot/README.md

 - Used LangChain’s `TextLoader` to ingest the text
 - Split documents into overlapping chunks with `RecursiveCharacterTextSplitter`
 - Embedded chunks with `MiniLM` via `SentenceTransformerEmbeddings`
-- Stored them in `Chroma` vector store
+- Stored them in `FAISS` vector store

 ### 4. Define Prompt Persona
 - Used `PromptTemplate` to shape AidanBot's tone and behavior